jslater89/shooting-sports-analyst/README-Elo.md

 ### Ratings Screen
 Ratings are displayed in descending order of Elo.
-The tabs at the top of the screen select the division or division group of interest. _Ratings, trends, variances, and connectednesses are not comparable across division groups._
+The tabs at the top of the screen select the division or division group of interest. _Ratings, trends, variances, and connectivities are not comparable across division groups._

 The dropdown below the tabs displaying a match name will be enabled if you have 'keep full history'